-Yeh Hai Mohabbatein SPOILER: Ishita To Choose Ruhi Over Raman; Is This The End Of IshRa’s Love Story
+Yeh Hai Mohabbatein SPOILER: Ishita To Choose Ruhi Over Raman;Is This The End Of IshRa’s Love Story?

-Yeh Hai Mohabbatein has dropped down the TRP chart.
+Yeh Hai Mohabbatein has dropped down on the TRP chart.
 The makers are trying their best to bring the show back to the top slot by bringing new twists on the show, but in vain!

 Looks like the makers have finally decided to get back to their old technique of separating the lead pair - Ishita (Divyanka Tripathi) and Raman, as they feel this might bring the show back to the top slot!
 Check out the spoiler and the latest promo....